Sitting Through: A Retreat for Creativity, Meditation, and Connection

 • You will find detailed information under the heading Our Retreats: What to Expect, How to Prepare, and On Retreat.
 Thank you!

-This is an in-person 5-night introductory Dzogchen retreat organized by Mountain Stream and hosted at Big Springs Garden Retreat Center.
+This is an in-person 6-night introductory Dzogchen retreat organized by Mountain Stream and hosted at Big Springs Garden Retreat Center.
+For more information, visit Mountain Stream’s website.

 Ken Bradford